li-lab-mcgill/mixehr/README.md

 This gives a D by K matrix file (*_metaphe.csv), which is the normalized probabilities (row sum is one) for D test patients for K meta-phenotypes.

 These inferred disease mixtures can then be used as patient representations to train classifiers for specific tasks.
 For example, a linear classifier (such as Logistic Regression) can be used to predict mortality given these patient representations as input.

+One way to interpret the mortality prediction results and the topic mixtures is to calculate the correlation between the mortaltiy labels and each of the topics.
+The topics most positively and negatively correlated with mortality can be visualized as heat maps.
+To do so, we make use of the file with the suffix  `_phi_normalised.csv` that is obtained after training MixEHR.